Dermatologist located in Mid-Town, New York, NY

 Acne can affect your self-confidence and make you feel self-conscious at any age.
-Dr. Robin Borkowsky Rubell is a board-certified dermatologist at New York Cosmetic, Skin, and Laser Surgery Center in New York City and Long Island who is an expert at treating all forms of acne.
+Dr. Robin Borkowsky Rubell is a board certified dermatologist in New York , NY who is an expert at treating all forms of acne.
 Dr. Borkowsky Rubell and her highly skilled staff work with patients of all ages to determine the underlying cause of acne so they can prescribe the most effective available treatments including topical prescription creams, oral medications, hormonal therapies and/or dietary changes .
 Call or schedule a consultation using the online system to learn more.

 Acne & Rosacea Q & A